BhaskarParab/All-in-one_App/README.md

 Contributions are always welcome!

-See `contributing.md` for ways to get started.

-Please adhere to this project's `code of conduct`.

-Contributing

 Contributions, issues, and feature requests are welcome!

 If you want to contribute to ALL-IN-ONE APP, please follow these steps: